What is firewall as a service (FWaaS)?

 - As organizations move significant portions of their operating environment to the cloud, FWaaS provides the benefit of cloud-native firewalls.
 These offerings incorporate cloud capabilities as baseline features, enabling teams to quickly secure their cloud applications and operations.

 - IT teams must be certain their firewalls are secure and don't share traffic with other customers; they must also be certain that cloud security personnel are trustworthy and not likely to spy on or steal data traversing firewall services.

 FWaaS and SD-WAN

-FWaaS service offerings integrate well with software-defined wide area networking (SD-WAN) strategies that seek to decentralize network traffic routing.
-SD-WAN's dynamic route optimization capabilities makes it difficult to use traditional network firewalls, which quickly become a chokepoint.
+FWaaS service offerings integrate well with software-defined wide area network (SD-WAN) strategies that seek to decentralize network traffic routing.
+SD-WAN's dynamic route optimization capabilities make it difficult to use traditional network firewalls, which quickly become a chokepoint.

-- Palo Alto Networks
+- Palo Alto Networks.

 Learn more about the security features and benefits offered by FWaaS.